eea/volto-eea-design-system/website/docs/8-Resources/developer-guidelines.md

   [subcomponents][subs].
 See the
   SemanticUI Card or Modal as example.
 The Footer could be implemented as `Footer` as wrapper component, `Footer.Section` etc.
+- Provide an abstraction level in your components that favours short JSX code passages and high level structures.
+A single component that renders more then 50 lines of JSX code has a smell and should be considered to be refactored.
+  Code that is not fully visible in a single screen is hard to be read, understood and maintained in the future.
+- Imports should be sorted in the following order:

+1. Base libraries (react, semantic-ui, redux, other major third-party dependencies)
+2. Dependencies from Volto
+2. Dependencies from other EEA addons
+3. Dependencies from current package, referenced by absolute path name (namespace)
+4. Relative dependencies
+5. Static resources
+6. Volto configuration registry
+5. Side-effect imports (such as importing a css or less file)

 ## Storybook